Eisai

 Acquisition in 2022

-Arteryex is a company focused on the development of systems and applications within the medical and healthcare sectors.
-It specializes in the commissioned development of tailored solutions and operates its own applications, including Pashatto Karte and the LEAF app, which supports health management for employees.
-Additionally, Arteryex has created an enterprise data management platform designed to optimize health management and medical care.
-This platform utilizes advanced technologies such as blockchain and artificial intelligence to enhance the retrieval and sharing of medical documents.
-By maximizing data utilization, Arteryex provides access to personal health record-related services for patients, healthcare professionals, and the broader community.
+Arteryex specializes in the commissioned development of systems and applications within the medical and healthcare sectors.
+The company operates its own applications, including Pashatto Karte and the LEAF app, which supports health management for employees.
+Additionally, Arteryex has developed an enterprise data management platform that enhances the retrieval and sharing of medical documents.
+By integrating technologies like blockchain and artificial intelligence, the platform optimizes health management and medical care tailored to individual needs.
+This enables clients to access personal health record-related services beneficial to patients, healthcare professionals, and the broader community.

 Ractigen Therapeutics